-The lira from a 10-month high on speculation of action by Turkey’s central bank to curb the currency’s gain this year.
+The lira fell from a 10-month high on speculation of action by Turkey’s central bank to curb the currency’s gain this year.

 “A strong lira is the least preferable thing for the central bank,” said Ercan Erguzel, an economist at Denizbank AS (DENIZ) in Istanbul, said in in e-mailed comments.
 “If the central bank really believes that the lira has appreciated too much, then it may consider interest rate cuts and if this is not enough, it may resort to different instruments.”

-The central bank will continue to monitor its Real Effective Exchange Rate Index, or REER, to judge the volatility and value of the lira, Central bank Governor Erdem Basci told a news conference in Ankara on Dec.
+The central bank will continue to monitor its Real Effective Exchange Rate Index, or REER, to judge the volatility and value of the lira, central bank Governor Erdem Basci told a news conference in Ankara on Dec.
 25. The index is below the desired 120 level, Deputy Central Bank Governor Turalay Kenc said on Euromoney roundtable discussion in Vienna on Jan.
 15.

 The lira touched 2.0470 yesterday against the euro-dollar basket on bets Moody’s Investors Service will raise Turkey’s credit rating to investment grade.
 Moody’s said in November the country was the only nation in Europe it rated with a positive outlook.
-Moody’s did not respond to phone calls made to the company’s offices in London yesterday, requesting a comment.
+Moody’s did not respond to phone calls made to the company’s offices in London yesterday, requesting comment.

 The lira’s appreciation to 2.0 against an equally-weighted euro and dollar basket “will disturb the central bank,” Erguzel said.